Caring for the Whole Child: Cleft Lip & Palate

 Virtual Surgical Planning

-While the success of any procedure will always depend on the skill and artistry of the surgeon, Virtual Surgical Planning® allows us to eliminate all the guesswork, which leads to more predictable outcomes and can reduce recovery times for patients undergoing major reconstructive surgery.Learn More
+While the success of any procedure will always depend on the skill and artistry of the surgeon, Virtual Surgical Planning® allows our team to eliminate all the guesswork, which leads to more predictable outcomes and can reduce recovery times for patients undergoing major reconstructive surgery.Learn More

 Luis Villanueva has just finished second grade.
 He’s seven years old, a math whiz, and his interests are typical for a boy his age.
 If it’s not Star Wars, it’s Spiderman or soccer, and we spend a good amount of time playing video games while his mother, Sulma, watches proudly.
 He is not shy.